pachterlab/seqspec/docs/SEQSPEC_FILE.md

         ...
 ```

-Sometimes reads are grouped together in a single file like in the BAM file format where paired end reads are stored in one file. `seqspec` is flexible enough to handle this case.
-Simple repeat the File for each of the reads that are represented by that file.
+Sometimes reads are grouped together in a single file (e.g., paired-end reads in a BAM). `seqspec` supports this by repeating the same `File` under each corresponding `Read`.

 ```yaml
 sequence_spec: